Rebuidable 1988 Fiero front wheel bearing hubs

 ||Slots milled inside to allow removal of the inner races

-The grease cap is now on the inside of the hub.
+The steel cap is now on the inside of the hub.

 These use common tappered wheel bearings.
 Both inner (bearing and race) and outer races are replacable and a double lip seal that most auto parts stores will have in stock or can get within a day or so.

-I will also stock replacement bearings and seals and all the misc parts used in these hubs.
+I will also stock replacement Nachi (Japan) high quality bearings and seals and all the misc parts used in these hubs.
 See this web page for replacement parts.